seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 > A. `¯\_(ツ)_/¯`

-## Use of LLM
+## Use of LLMs

 Both ChatGPT and Claude were used to understand the formalization.
-My first question (prompt) was to give one-to-one correspondence between the nonformal statement and proof of the report and the formal statements and proof in Lean, where both LLMs spotted the same missing statements.
+My first prompt asked for a one-to-one correspondence between the informal statements and proofs in the report and the formal statements and proofs in Lean.
+Both LLMs spotted the same missing statements.
 As mentioned above, I used Claude to refactor the formalization.